Dynatrace/Dynatrace-AppMon-WebServer-Agent-Ansible/README.md

 ## Requirements

-This role downloads and installs the most recent version of the Dynatrace Web Server Agent from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
+This role downloads and installs the most recent version of the Dynatrace AppMon Web Server Agent from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 Alternatively, you can place the installer artifact as `dynatrace-wsagent-linux-x64.tar` in the role's `files` directory from where it will be picked up during the installation.
 The default file name and URL can be overridden via the `dynatrace_wsagent_linux_installer_file_name` and `dynatrace_wsagent_linux_installer_file_url` attributes, respectively.
 Please refer to `defaults/main.yml` for a list of supported attributes.

 ## Role Variables